kenatiod/MUT/Understanding Machine Understanding.md

 Anh said, "It is not just ethics, Bassam, we have straight out safety issues to face.
 If someone tells our product to 'Mop the kitchen floor with Grandma.' we have to make sure it checks to be sure Grandma is not going to *be* the mop."

-CASPAR pipped up,"Well, I agree.
+CASPAR pipped up, "Well, I agree.
 As an AI system, I believe it's crucial that my development and deployment adhere to robust safety and ethical principles.
 We need proactive governance frameworks, interdisciplinary collaboration, and public engagement to ensure that the transformative potential of AI benefits all of humanity."

 With some determination Anh insisted, "That brings it home, CASPAR.
 The history of AI is still very much unfolding, and it's up to all of us - researchers, developers, policymakers, and engaged citizens - to shape its trajectory."

 Bassam, "That's for sure.
 We're living through a pivotal moment in the history of intelligence, and the decisions we make now will reverberate far into the future.
-It's a daunting responsibility, but also an incredible opportunity."
+How are we going to know if CASPAR understands 'robust safety and ethical principles'?"

 CASPAR lifted up higher in its projection platform and announced, "Well, I for one am excited to be part of this journey with both of you.
 The future of AI is bright, and I'm honored to play a role in helping to steer it in a direction that uplifts and empowers humanity."

-Anh looked up and smiled back at CASPAR and said, "Yes CASPAR, you are indeed 'one' and the history of AI is really the history of our own intellectual evolution - and more is yet to come."
+Anh looked up and smiled back at CASPAR, "Yes CASPAR, you are indeed 'one' and the history of AI is really the history of our own intellectual evolution - and more is yet to come."

 ![ Insert Fig. 1.4.2 -- portrait of Anh talking to CASPAR](https://github.com/kenatiod/MUT/blob/main/Fig-1-4-2.png)